A LA CALLE

 WORLD PREMIERE | Venezuela’s recent political upheavals are made vivid in A La Calle—meaning “to the street.”
 Covering multiple perspectives in the tradition of epic documentaries such as The Square or Winter on Fire, the film captures history unfolding over several years.
 Filmmakers Maxx Caicedo and Nelson G. Navarrete—Venezeulan himself—gain close access to Leopoldo López, whose arrest and imprisonment inspires a national movement against the dictatorship of Nicolás Maduro.
 This vital chronicle not only helps us understand Venezuela, it also exemplifies a spirit of resistance against corruption that is universally inspiring.

-DOC NYC Live event: Sunday, Nov.
+DOC NYC Live event: Happened on Sunday, Nov.
 15 at 2 ET on Facebook Live– Venezuela’s human rights crisis, the subject of A La Calle, is analyzed through the expertise of Acting Americas Deputy Director of Human Rights Watch Tamara Taraciuk Broner and Executive Director of UCLA’s The Promise Institute for Human Rights Kate Mackintosh.